YijianZhou/AI-PAL/README.md

 # AI-PAL

-AI-PAL combines AI phase pickers with rule-based PAL association for generalized earthquake detection in continuous seismic data.
-The package supports picker training, offline and realtime inference, event postprocessing, and final earthquake location.
+AI-PAL is a self-supervised earthquake detection framework built around one central idea: use the rule-based Phase picking, Association, and Location (PAL) algorithm to generate locally adapted phase labels and training samples from continuous seismic data, then train AI phase pickers for that region and associate their picks with PAL.

+Version 7.x is a major update from v6.x.
+It reorganizes the package into shared source, model, and executable-workflow layers; extends continuous inference to multi-picker ensembles; and adds event-level repicking and reassociation as a new postprocessing stage.
+The established initial detection sequence of AI phase picking followed by PAL association is retained.
+The reorganized package supports local workstation, AWS, and persistent realtime workflows for model training and continuous-data processing, followed by final event location.

 ## 1. Overview